anderssandstrom/ecmccomgui/README_gui.md

 note: The GUI supports multiple open windows for different PV:s (a new window will be created each time the "open gui"- button is pressed with a valid PV).

-Depending on the PV-type, different GUI windows will appear.
+Depending on the PV-type, different GUI windows will appear:

-If the type of the pv is a normal scalar then the following generic GUI should appear:
+1. If the type of the pv is a normal scalar then the following generic GUI should appear:

 ![Generic GUI](doc/pics/ecmcPvTrend_small.png)

-If the type of the pv is "motor" then the following GUI for the EPICS motor record should appear:
+2. If the type of the pv is "motor" then the following GUI for the EPICS motor record should appear:

 ![Motor GUI](doc/pics/ecmcMotorGui_small.png)

+3. If the selected type is "FFT-<<id>>" then a GUI for the selcted plugin type and <<id>> will be displayed (see ecmcFFTMainGUI below).

+4. If the selected type is "Scope-<<id>>" then a GUI for the selcted plugin type and <<id>> will be displayed (see ecmcScopeGUI below).

 ## Generic GUI window